faster-than average load-to-play time for Blu-ray

 What makes this player different?

-Like many Blu-ray Disc players, the BD-C5500 is a
+Like many Blu-ray Disc players, the BDP-S370 is a

-have to use the remote control.
-The disc tray is located on
+is to be controlled from the remote control.
+The disc tray is

-the left side of the unit, while the LED display is located dead
+located on the left side of the unit, while the LED display is on

-center.
-A convenient front panel USB jack can be found on the
+the right.
+A convenient front USB jack can be found on the

 far right side of the front panel.